rhea-manuel/warm-letters/README.md

 # Accomplishments that we're proud of

-- Working effectively and remotely with teammates we had never met prior to Technica2021.
+- Working effectively and remotely with teammates.
 - Constantly collaborated and kept other members informed, provided and took help when needed.

 # What we learned